 The purpose of imposing these duties is to alert the interested persons to the existence of this Order and to afford the designating party in this case an opportunity to try to protect its Confidential Information in the court from which the subpoena or order issued.
 The designating party bears the burden and the expense of seeking protection in that court of its Confidential Information, and nothing in these provisions should be construed as authorizing or encouraging a receiving party in this action to disobey a lawful directive from another court.
-The obligations set forth in this paragraph remain in effect while the party has in its possession, custody, or control Confidential Information designated by the other party to this case.
+The obligations set forth in this paragraph remain in effect while the party has in its possession, custody, or control

+Confidential Information designated by the other party to this case.

-Privilege or Work Product.
-Whether inadvertent or otherwise, the disclosure or production of any information or document that is subject to an objection on the basis of attorney-client privilege or work-product protection, including, but not limited to, information or documents that may be considered Confidential Information under the Protective Order, will not be deemed to waive a party's claim to its privileged or protected nature or estop that party or the privilege holder from designating the information or document as attorney-client privileged or subject to the work-product doctrine at a later date.
+18. Disclosure of Confidential Information Covered by Attorney-Client Privilege or Work Product.
+Whether inadvertent or otherwise, the disclosure or production of any information or document that is subject to an objection on the basis of attorney-client privilege or work-product protection, including, but not limited to, information or documents that may be considered Confidential Information under the Protective Order, will not be deemed to waive a party's claim to its privileged or protected nature or estop that party or the privilege holder from designating the information or document as attorney-client privileged or subject to the workproduct doctrine at a later date.
 Any party receiving any such information or document later designated as privileged or work product must return it upon request to the producing party or segregate and not use such information until any ruling by the Court if a claim of privilege or work product is disputed.
 If the privileged nature or inadvertent disclosure of the document is challenged, the Parties shall confer on the issue and may seek assistance from the Court to compel return of documents and/or resolve disputes.
 Disclosure of the information or document by the other party prior to such later designation will not be deemed a violation of the provisions of this Order.
-Although the provisions of this section constitute an order pursuant to Rule 502(d) and (e) of the Federal Rules of Evidence, and will be construed in a manner consistent with the maximum protection provided by said rule, nothing in this documents, including electronically-stored information, for relevance, responsiveness, or segregation of privileged or protected information before production.
+Although the provisions of this section constitute an order pursuant to Rule 502(d) and (e) of the Federal Rules of Evidence, and will be construed in a manner consistent with the maximum protection provided by said rule, nothing in this Order is intended or will be construed to limit a party's right to conduct a review of documents, including electronically-stored information, for relevance, responsiveness, or segregation of privileged or protected information before production.